NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 Find more NuGet videos on [Channel 9](/shows/NuGet-101/) and [YouTube](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oVLvfkFk8O9h6v2Dcdh2bh_).

-Congratulations on creating a NuGet package by using a Visual Studio .NET Standard class library.
+Congratulations on creating a NuGet package by using a Visual Studio .NET class library.
 Advance to the next article to learn how to create a NuGet package with the Visual Studio .NET Framework.

 > [!div class="nextstepaction"]
 > [Create a package using the NuGet CLI](../create-packages/creating-a-package.md)